 Health, Seniors and Active Living: Registration and client services office at 300 Carlton St. is closed to the public.
 Staff continue to register people for Manitoba health coverage and Manitoba Pharmacare benefits through email, phone, fax and mail.
 Forms and contact information can be found online.

-Bingo: Bingo halls can open at half capacity on June 21.
+Bingo: Bingo halls can open at half capacity.

 Canadian Museum for Human Rights: Reopened.

 Casinos: Allowed to open at 30 per cent capacity.
 None of the casinos is offering table games.

 Centennial Concert Hall: Resuming concerts with limited capacity.
 See the concert hall's site for details and tickets.

 Centre culturel franco-manitobain: Closed.

 Children’s Museum: Open in two timeslots on Fridays, Saturdays and Sundays.
 See their site for details.